-We spent 10 days on the three islands and found each to offer something different, each worth a day of exploration.
+We spent two weeks on the three islands and found each worth at least a day of exploration.
 Here’s all you need to know about Nusa Ceningan.

-Nusa Ceningan is the smallest of the islands
+Nusa Ceningan is the Smallest of the Nusa Islands

-Out of the three Nusa islands, Nusa Ceningan is the smallest and located right in between Nusa Penida and Nusa Lembongan.
-It’s super easy to get to from either island so there is no excuse for not making your way over.
-Even if you only have a few hours it’s well worth a half day trip.
-The cliffs are rugged, surf is good, and the water is impressively clear.
-It’s possible to walk from sight to sight, however, if you’re short on time or don’t like to sweat I wouldn’t recommend it.
+Out of the three Nusa islands, Nusa Ceningan is the smallest and located right between Nusa Penida and Nusa Lembongan.
+It’s super easy to get to from either island, so there is no excuse for not making your way over.
+Even if you only have a few hours, it’s worth a half-day trip.
+The cliffs are rugged, the surf is good, and the water is impressively clear.
+It’s possible to walk from sight to sight; however, if you’re short on time or don’t like to sweat, I wouldn’t recommend it.

 Renting a motorbike is the best option for getting around the Nusa Islands.
-The general price for a motorbike on the Nusa islands is 70,000 IDR-85,000 IDR, you may be able to get it lower depending on the season and how good your bartering skills are.
-Yes, these prices are about double the prices on Bali, but with a less developed island and high demand, good luck getting it any cheaper.
+The general price for a motorbike on the Nusa islands is 70,000 IDR-85,000.
+You may be able to get it lower depending on the season and how good your bartering skills are.
+Yes, these prices are about double the prices on Bali, but with a less developed island and high demand, good luck getting it cheaper.

 Best Things to do on Nusa Ceningan

 The blue lagoon is the most popular thing to see on Nusa Ceningan.
-Once you arrive on the island just turn right from the bridge and keep following the road.
-After about five minutes you’ll find a parking area on your left-hand side, and there will be a handful of other people and motorbikes stopped.
-It’s hard to miss, but in case you think you will pass it just drop a point on Google maps.
+Once you arrive on the island, just turn right from the bridge and follow the road.
+After about five minutes, you’ll find a parking area on your left-hand side, and a handful of other people and motorbikes will be stopped.
+It’s hard to miss, but if you think you will pass it, just drop a point on Google maps.

 Just down the road from the Blue Lagoon is Mahana Point.
-If you’re looking for thrills it is a much safer cliff jump with a few access points.
-Please note that they do charge 50,000 IDK a jump which is a bit of a rip off so we gave it a skip.
+It is a much safer cliff jump with a few access points if you’re looking for thrills.
+Please note that they charge 50,000 IDR a jump which is a bit of a rip-off, so we gave it a skip.

-Also plan to jump during high tide!
-There is also a nice, but small beach for lounging.
+Also, plan to jump during high tide!
+There is also a nice but small beach for lounging.
 Surfers will enjoy the break in this area.
-The break is pretty easy to access via the point so if you are looking to learn this may be a good place to rent a board and jump in!
+The break is easy to access via the point, so if you want to learn, this may be a good place to rent a board and jump in!
 Of course, the swell size is dependent on the season.

 Cengingan Cliff Point

-After hitting all the best things to do on Nusa Ceningan in a few hours we were eager for more things to explore.
-I mean there had to be more things to do, right?
+After hitting all the best things to do on Nusa Ceningan in a few hours, we were eager for more things to explore.
+I mean, there had to be more things to do, right?
 So we hopped on the motorbike and hooked a left after exiting the bridge instead of a right.
 We kept driving down the road and up a fairly steep road.
-This led as to the Ceningan cliff point hotel and restaurant and an amazing lookout over Nusa Penida.
+This led to the Ceningan cliff point hotel and restaurant and an amazing lookout over Nusa Penida.